SkawMaster/rol-api/CONTRIBUTING.md

 ## Attribution

-This file is based on the [CONTRIBUTING](https://github.com/spring-projects/spring-framework/blob/master/CONTRIBUTING.md) file of Spring Framework.
+This file is an adaptation of the [CONTRIBUTING](https://github.com/spring-projects/spring-framework/blob/master/CONTRIBUTING.md) file of Spring Framework.